Less Diverse, Less Safe: The Indirect But Pervasive Risk of Test-Time Scaling in Large Language Models: Related Works

-\textbf{Robustness of LLMs.} The robustness landscape of LLMs has evolved from simple prompt manipulation to sophisticated strategies targeting reasoning mechanisms that reveal critical failures.
+\looseness-1 \textbf{Robustness of LLMs.} The robustness landscape of LLMs has evolved from simple prompt manipulation to sophisticated strategies targeting reasoning mechanisms that reveal critical failures, with several notable recent work \cite{yao2025mousetrap, kuo2025h, liang2025autoran, kumar2025overthink, xu2024preemptive}.
 Early foundational work included Greedy Coordinate Gradient (GCG) \citep{zou2023universaltransferableadversarialattacks} which introduced gradient-based optimization for adversarial suffixes.
 PAIR \citep{chao2024jailbreakingblackboxlarge} pioneered the LLM-as-adversary paradigm, requiring only 20 queries versus hundreds for gradient methods.
 The AutoDAN family of attacks \citep{liu2024autodangeneratingstealthyjailbreak,liu2024autodan} advanced automated adversarial string generation through genetic algorithms and lifelong learning.
-Other techniques expose architectural failure models in differing manners.
-FlipAttack \citep{liu2024flipattackjailbreakllmsflipping} achieves success by manipulating the order of autoregressive processing, while ArtPrompt \citep{jiang2024artprompt} uses ASCII art to exploit visual-semantic processing gaps.
-Systematic approaches include ReNeLLM \citep{ding2023wolf} for generalized prompt rewriting and scenario nesting, DeepInception \citep{li2023deepinception} for manipulation by taking advantage of the personification capabilities of an LLM, and Tree of Attacks \citep{mehrotra2024tree} which achieves success using fewer queries through systematic exploration of the outputs of an Attacker-LLM.
-Preemptive Answer attacks \citep{xu2024preemptive} inject fabricated answers before reasoning begins, assessing the robustness of the model's reasoning capability across various CoT methods.
-OverThink \citep{kumar2025overthink} introduces resource exhaustion attacks achieving slowdowns forcing excessive computation.
-Recently robutness research has also pivoted to large reasoning models, demonstrating effectiveness: Mousetrap \citep{yao2025mousetrap} achieves success through iterative prompt transformations, AutoRAN \citep{liang2025autoran} uses smaller, less-aligned reasoning models as an adversary for the larger target reasoning models.
-Hijacking Chain-of-Thought (H-CoT) \citep{kuo2025h} reduces refusal rates by hijacking visible reasoning processes across large open-source reasoning models.
+Other techniques have exposed architectural failure models in differing manners: for instance, FlipAttack \citep{liu2024flipattackjailbreakllmsflipping} achieves success by manipulating the order of autoregressive processing, while ArtPrompt \citep{jiang2024artprompt} uses ASCII art to exploit visual-semantic processing gaps.
+Other approaches include ReNeLLM \citep{ding2023wolf} for generalized prompt rewriting and scenario nesting, DeepInception \citep{li2023deepinception} for manipulation by taking advantage of the personification capabilities of an LLM, and Tree of Attacks \citep{mehrotra2024tree} which achieves success by exploring the LLM output space, among several others.